 Each of the vaults in the capital has its own lineup of ghostly residents.
 Whether you’d rather rub shoulders with the friendly cobbler from the Blair Streets vaults or the malevolent South Bridge Entity of Damnation Alley, there are plenty of Edinburgh ghost tours to choose from within the vaults.
 My personal favourite that I consider to be the best ghost tour in Edinburgh is the one with Mercat Tours.

-Best Ghost Tour in Edinburgh
+The Best Ghost Tour in Edinburgh

 Each ghost tour company has its own unique route which leads you down to different parts of the vaults where they’ll tell you their own renditions of the city’s sordid history and the notorious ghost stories that go with them.